How to make an appointment

 Suffolk GP+ is for people who urgently need a doctor’s appointment or are unable to see their GP during normal GP hours.
 Appointments can be made via Reception during our usual opening hours.
 Please note: patients cannot refer themselves to this service.
 The service is staffed by local Suffolk GPs and Nurse Practitioners Bury St Edmunds and Haverhill and is an NHS service delivered by the Suffolk GP Federation.
 You will be given a booked appointment and will be seen by a suitable local GP or nurse who will have access to your medical records (once consent is given).

-Failure to attend a booked appointment
+Failure to keep a booked appointment

 Please inform us if, for any reason, you are unable to keep an appointment with any member of the Primary Health Care Team so that it can be offered to another patient.